From April 2023 to November 2024 one or two weekend a month

 • Compare the attachment mechanism between natural teeth and implants.

-• Plan for adequate soft tissue architecture that is conducive for maintenance of implants.
+• Plan for adequate soft tissue architecture that is conducive for maintenance

-• Relate the surface treatment margins of implants, polished collars and abutment/implant interfaces to the soft tissue/bone interfaces of implants.
+• Relate the surface treatment margins of implants, polished collars and

 • Plan for proper prosthetic design features to promote soft tissue health.